Access OSS by using STS temporary credentials

 try {

-// Specify the temporary AccessKey ID, AccessKey secret and STS token generated in step 1.5.
-Do not use the credentials of a RAM user.
+// Specify the temporary AccessKey ID, AccessKey secret, and security token that you obtained in Substep 5 of Step 1.
+Do not use the identity credentials of the RAM user.

-// Take note that the AccessKey ID provided by STS starts with STS.
+// Note that the AccessKey ID obtained from the STS service starts with "STS".

 $accessKeyId = 'yourSTSAccessKeyID';